tiagopereira/ast4310_h21/docs/projects.md

 | 40 - 45 |  E |
 | 0 - 39 |  F |

-For the 100 points assigned for each project, 95 points are for the project report, and 5 points are given for peer review.
+For the 100 points assigned to each project, 95 points are for the report itself (Jupyter notebook), and 5 points are given for peer review.
 The grade of each project can be improved by submitting an improved version (**up to 30% of points not earned**), see below for details.

 ### Peer review